djkeu/kukuk-js/README.md

 ### ToDo

-- User notification about What's new
+- User notification about What's new  ToDo:
-- Dark theme
+- Dark theme  ToDo:
-- Show bird when kuku-ing
+- Show bird when kuku-ing  ToDo:
-- Analogue clock inside drawing
+- Analogue clock inside drawing  ToDo:
-- Menu button
+- Menu button  Done:
-    - Done: About
+    - About  Done:
-    - ToDo: What's new
+    - What's new  ToDo:
-    - ToDo: Dark theme
+    - Dark theme  ToDo:
 - Continuous play when not active on mobile device, see ./doc/continuousPlay.md for explanation and sample code
-- Message of the day
+- Message of the day  Abandoned:

 ### About Kuku